SISheogorath/minecraft-docker/README.md

 # License

 View [license information](https://minecraft.net/terms) for the software contained in this image.
-And the EULA
+And the EULA.

 # Supported Docker versions

-This image is officially supported on Docker version 1.12.3.
+This image is officially supported on Docker version 17.06-ce.

 Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.